aboyce/aws/concepts/Deployment.md

 #### AWS CodeDeploy

-Automates deployments to any instance, can deploy to EC2 or external servers.
+Automates deployments to any instance, can deploy to EC2, external servers, or Lambda.
 Works with any language on any operating system.
 Integrates with 3rd party tools and other AWS services.

+Can integrate with:

+- Jenkins
+- Github
+- Atlassian
+- Ansible
+- Chef
+- Puppet

+##### In Place Deployment

+It works through the instances and deploys them out.
+This causes reduced capacity.
+EC2 and on-premise only.

+##### Blue/Green Deployment

+Brings up new instances and swaps over when ready.
+No downtime and quick roll back.

+##### Key Terms

+- **Deployment Group** is a set of EC2 instances or Lambda where the new version is deployed
+- **Deployment** is the process of applying update
+- **Deployment Configuration** is the deployment rules and success/failure conditions
+- **AppSpec File** defines deployment actions
+- **Revision** is everything you need for a new version
+- **Application** is the unique Id for the app you want to deploy, ensures correct combination of everything

+##### AppSpec File

+It is used to define parameters that are used for a CodeDeploy deployment.

+For Lambda deployments:

+- `version`, which is reserved for future use
+- `resources` is the name/property of lambda
+- `hooks` are Lambda functions to run at set points in the deployment lifecycle, can be used to test/validate deployments, e.g. `BeforeInstall`.

+For EC2/On-Premise:

+- `version`, which is reserved for future use
+- `os` is the operating system
+- `files` is the `source` and `destination` of the required files
+- `hooks` specifies scripts to run within the deployment lifecycle

+The `AppSpec` file must be in the root directory.

+##### Hooks

+1. `BeforeBlockTraffic` runs on instance before the are deregistered from the load balancer
+2. `BlockTraffic` run when it is deregistered from the load balancer
+3. `AllowBlockTraffic` runs tasks on instances after they are deregistered
+4. `ApplicationStop`
+5. `DownloadBundle`
+6. `BeforeInstall`
+7. `Install`
+8. `AfterInstall`
+9. `ApplicationStart`
+10. `ValidateService`
+11. `BeforeAllowTraffic`
+12. `AllowTraffic`
+13. `AfterAllowTraffic`

 #### AWS CodePipeline